sted/smoothdb/README.md

 In this note we omit error handling for brevity, see the whole example in [examples/server.go](examples/server.go).

+> [!WARNING]
+> While you can already be confident with the retro compatibility of the API, because of the goal of
+> compatibility with PostgREST, this is not yet the case for the exported functions in the various
+> packages.

 ```go
 import (
 	smoothdb "github.com/sted/smoothdb/server"